pomme-clic/s-money-documentation/docs/docs/payments/beneficiaries.md

 <Highlight type="caution">

-When a beneficiary is created, its IBAN is automatically checked and a transfer to it unlocked immediatly.
+When a beneficiary is created, its IBAN is automatically checked and and transfer ready once approved.
 Only SEPA and French overseas IBAN will be authorized.

 </Highlight>